mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40047-b_Aliens of charted space 1.md

 backpack that will supply sufficient energy for 200 shots.
-A lance-of-length that has been plunged into the body of an enemy will be coated in blood, which will prevent proper firing, and to counter this a low-powered ‘cleaning pulse’ can be triggered with a minor action.
-The resulting cloud of vapourised body fluids and small pieces of tissue is known as a ‘flower of battle’, giving rise to the term ‘raisers-of-flowers’ for those with a reputation for hard fighting.
+A lance-of-length that has been plunged into the body of an enemy will be coated in blood, which will prevent proper firing, and to counter this a low-powered 'cleaning pulse' can be triggered with a minor action.
+The resulting cloud of vapourised body fluids and small pieces of tissue is known as a 'flower of battle', giving rise to the term 'raisers-of-flowers' for those with a reputation for hard fighting.

 Weapon TL Range Damage Kg Cost Magazine Power Pack Cost Traits